 Not to toot our own horn, but in addition to supplying you with scholarships that match your qualifications and interests, we provide you with internship matches too.
 Essentially, we take the “search” out of your internship search and deliver a plethora of summer internship options, meaning you never have to touch an Internet search engine.

-These internships are targeted toward college and graduate students as well as graduates who may need an internship to bridge the gap between their past work experience and their first entry-level job.
+are targeted toward college and graduate students as well as graduates who may need an internship to bridge the gap between their past work experience and their first entry-level job.
 They cover quite a range of fields too, from career development programs with AT&T to a Newsroom Internship with MSNBC.

 Applying is simple.
 Just click the internship you’re interested in on your internship matches page, read the description and click the link to the internship provider’s website if you wish to apply.